NicholasDJM/Glimesh-Widgets/readme.md

 This Tampermonkey script is used to add widgets to channels on https://glimesh.tv.
 You need the Tampermonkey extension installed before installing this script.
 Head to https://tampermonkey.net to install.
 This script has only been tested on Tampermonkey, but might work on other userscript extensions.

-Currently has support for Twitter and Discord widgets.
+Currently has support for Twitter, Discord, and Google Calendar widgets.
 Twitter works out-of-the-box, you only need to connect your Twitter account to your Glimesh Account.

+#### Discord Widget and Setup

 The Discord widget requires an image with alt text containing your Discord Server ID, as well as enabling the widget from your Discord server settings.
 The alt text must start with “GlimeshWidgets” exactly, the discord ID must be prepended with “discord=”, and all entries must be delimited by an comma.

-- For example, `GlimeshWidgets,discord=IDHERE,style=light`
+- For example, `GlimeshWidgets,discord=DISCORD ID HERE,style=light`
 - You may also notice that you customize widgets here as well, the `style` parameter allows you to style your widgets, though only dark and light is currently supported.

 To setup the Discord widget, copy/paste this one of these codes into your channel description: